Matt Bevin: Business career

 After leaving active duty in 1993, Bevin worked as a financial consultant for SEI Investments Company in Pennsylvania and Boston, then served as a vice president with Putnam Investments.
 In 1999, he was offered a stake in National Asset Management and moved to Kentucky to take the job.
 After the firm was sold in 2003, Bevin recruited a group of managers from National City Corp. to found Integrity Asset Management.
 The company was handling more than $1 billion in investments when Bevin sold it to Munder Capital Management of Michigan in 2011.

 In 2008, Bevin took over management of the struggling Bevin Brothers Manufacturing Company of East Hampton, Connecticut.
 Founded in 1832 by Bevin's great-great-great-grandfather and remaining in the family continuously since, Bevin Bros. is the last American company that exclusively manufactures bells.
 Collectively, the family decided that Bevin was the family member who could keep the company solvent.
 There are indications that Bevin became the company's president in 2008, though he says it was in 2011.
 By 2012, the company's delinquent taxes had been paid.

 A lightning strike sparked a fire that destroyed the factory on May 27, 2012.
 Although he carried little more than liability insurance on the business and his losses were compounded by looters who stole 4,500 bells, Bevin vowed to rebuild, telling the Hartford Courant, "I'm a Bevin, and Bevins make bells."
 In late June 2012, Connecticut Governor Dannel Malloy announced that Bevin Brothers would receive $100,000 in grants from the state's Small Business Express program to assist in the rebuilding effort.
 Flanked by Senator Richard Blumenthal, Bevin announced in July 2012 that he would sell souvenirs including T-shirts, and bells and bricks salvaged from the gutted factory, to raise additional funds for rebuilding.
 Working from a temporary location, the company resumed limited production in September 2012.

 Bevin is a partner at Waycross Partners, an investment management firm in Louisville, Kentucky.

 In November 2022, Bevin was named the chief executive officer of Neuronetrix Solutions, LLC.

-Political campaigns

 Bevin said that in 2011, Mitch McConnell recruited him to challenge incumbent Democrat John Yarmuth to represent Kentucky's 3rd congressional district in 2012.
 McConnell's chief of staff said Bevin requested the meeting and McConnell never asked Bevin to enter the race.
 Ultimately, Bevin and his advisors decided that legislative redistricting had made Yarmuth's district unwinnable for a Republican, and Bevin chose not to run.